jloow/vscode-criticmarkup/README.md

 - Comment (`ctrl+shift+c`): Add a comment.
 - Highlight and comment (`ctrl+shift+h`): Highlight and comment the text (selected text will be highlighted).

+To cycle between changes, use the Command Palette and the commands `CriticMarkup: Next Change` and `CriticMarkup: Previous Change`.

 ## Extension Settings